 Origin of Kidney Health Worries

-The kidneys are an unusual organ to worry about, and yet they're a very common one.
-So why is it that people become so concerned over the health of their kidneys?
+The kidneys are an unusual organ to worry about, and yet they're a very common one for those that have anxiety.
+So why is it that people become so concerned about the health of their kidneys?
 The answer is the following:

-- Extra Urination Anxiety can actually cause more frequent urination.
-When you experience anxiety, the part of your brain that controls the withholding urination actually slows down, because anxiety requires resources to be sent to other parts of your brain.
-This can lead to concerns over your renal health, although generally nothing is wrong.
+- Extra Urination Anxiety can cause more frequent urination.
+When you experience anxiety, the part of your brain that controls the withholding urination slows down because anxiety requires resources to be sent to other parts of your brain.
+This can lead to concerns over your renal health, although nothing is wrong.

 - Lower Back Pain Lower back pain is also very common with anxiety.
 Lower back pain comes from severe stress and tension, and yet it's associated with some conditions that affect the kidneys as well which can have many people worried about their kidney health.